 a.
 Each department shall have a tenure and promotion advisory committee that shall be chaired by the department head (non-voting) and composed of up to six tenured faculty members elected by the department's full-time faculty.
 In departments with six or fewer tenured faculty members, the committee shall be composed of the department head and tenured faculty, provided the resultant committee shall consist of at least three tenured faculty members, exclusive of the head.

 b.
-In departments with fewer than three tenured faculty, the ProvostDean, in consultation with the department and the deanand department head, selects tenured faculty from similar departments to constitute a committee of at least three tenured faculty.
+In departments with fewer than three tenured faculty, the Department Head in consultation with the department and dean), selects tenured faculty from similar departments to constitute a committee of at least three tenured faculty.
+If the department head is up for review then the departmental collegial review committee consults with the dean to finalize the committee.

 c.
 Committee members may not be present when their own dossiers are being considered.